 - Observe the dialogue between students and anecdotal notes based on class discussions.

-- Review students' Venn diagram printouts to make sure they understand key elements about fairy tales and how to compare them.
+- Review students' Venn Diagrams to make sure they understand key elements about fairy tales and how to compare them.

 - Review students' "twisted tales;" check to see if they understand how to write from varying viewpoints.